redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

         Added layers:     76    Size: 885.4 MB
     ```

 9. Apply the upgrage to our VM.
-This may take a while as we are pulling RHEL 10 and the homepage updates in one go.
+This may take a while as we are pulling RHEL 10 and the webpage updates in one go.

     ```bash
     sudo bootc upgrade